HTGenomeAnalysisUnit/nf-pipeline-regenie/docs/input-projects-table.md

 - `interaction_snp` (optional): a single variant ID to perform interaction analysis (GxG)
 - `interaction_cov` (optional): a single covariate name to perform interaction analysis (GxE)
 - `condition_list` (optional): a text file containing a list of variants IDs to condition on
+- `extract_snps_list` (optional): a text file containing a list of variants IDs to restrict GWAS analysis
+- `extract_genes_list` (optional): a text file containing a list of gene IDs to restrict rare variant analysis

+## Important note when using conditional or interaction SNP analysis

+When you specify `condition_list` or `interaction_snp` for one of your project, you must also configure the additional genotype datasets for the conditional analysis.
+This dataset should contain all the SNPs listed in the condition_list and interaction_snp and it's used to ensure that genetic information for these SNPs are available to all chunks.
+The same additional dataset is used across all projects at the moment.

+You have to set the following parameters:

+- additional_geno_file: prefix of the genotype dataset containing vars in condition_list or interaction snp.
+This is mandatory for conditional or interaction analysis
+- additional_geno_format: can be bgen, pgen or bed.

 ## Examples